fieder/fromecoderdojo/index.md

-# Be cool, the only rule
+# Rule #1
-This is an safe and friendly environment open to everyone who wants to learn.
-It does not matter where do you come from, if you are a girl or a boy, rich or poor, or if you believe in god or practice any religion.
-Be cool, that's the only rule to be part of this community.
+This is a safe and friendly environment open to everyone who wants to learn.
+It does not matter where do you come from, if you are a girl or a boy, rich or poor, or if you believe in god or religions.
+Just **be cool**, that's the only rule.

-## Have fun with us
+# Have fun with us
 We want to take you on a learning journey to explore some of the cool stuff you can build on the internet

 <ul>